 It was roughly around the 5th century.

-Mini fireworks and firecrackers were commonly lighted up during the Chinese New Year festival in private Chinese households for more than a thousand years
+Mini fireworks and firecrackers were commonly lit up during the Chinese New Year festival in private Chinese households for more than a thousand years

 A formidable wheel was turning and no one could stop it now.

-At the same time, several elite households in the capital reported to be robbed.
+At the same time, several elite households in the capital reported being robbed.